expo/expo/docs/pages/workflow/using-libraries.md

 <ConfigReactNative>

-If you initialized your app using `npx react-native init` and you don't have the `expo` package installed in it yet, please refer to the guide for [installing Expo modules guide](/bare/installing-expo-modules).
-It should take about five minutes to configure in an existing app.
+If you initialized your app using `npx react-native init` and you don't have the `expo` package installed in it yet, refer to the [installing Expo modules guide](/bare/installing-expo-modules).

 </ConfigReactNative>